-Garden peas and other seeds can also develop hollow heart.
-This occurs when unusually high temperatures occur right after germination begins.
-Because this disorder happens so early in the plants’ development, it leaves plants vulnerable to several fungal diseases.
+Garden peas and other seeds can also develop hollow heart when unusually high temperatures occur right after germination begins.
+Because this disorder happens so early in the plants’ development, it leaves them vulnerable to several fungal diseases.
 The best way to avoid hollow heart in peas and other seeds is to plant at the optimal time of year for each species.

-Bottom line: a steady supply of water, planting at the appropriate time, and the right amount of nutrients can help prevent hollow heart from occurring in your garden.
+Bottom line: regular irrigation, planting at the appropriate time, and the right amount of nutrients can help prevent hollow heart in your garden.